marcoslaranz/From_MP4_to_DOCX/README.md

       This assumes your file is in C:\Users\%username%\Documents and its name is GH020138.MP4

       Reason: The convert_mp4 directory will contain only the resulting .txt file of the converted file.
-  This command assume your create_seg.bat is in the path, if not please add it in your PATH variable, or temporary change it, exaple:
+  This command assumes your create_seg.bat is in the PATH; if not, please add it in your PATH variable, or temporarily change it, example:

 #### 4.1 Change your PATH:

-      Supposed you downloaded and copy the BAT file create_seg.bat to the following:
+      Supposed you downloaded and copied the BAT file create_seg.bat to the following:

       C:\BATS> dir
       Volume in drive C is Windows-SSD